dimajix/flowman/docs/cli/flowexec.md

-# Flowman Execution Tool (flowexec)
+# Flowman Executor (flowexec)

-flowexec is the primary tool for running a whole project, for building individual targets or for inspecting individual entitites.
+`flowexec` is the primary tool for running a whole project, for building individual targets or for inspecting individual entitites.